Careers360 Logo

 Last-mile JEE preparation: How to revise effectively before the exam

-One of the biggest mistakes students make in the last mile is revising as if they’re studying these topics for the first time.
+One of the biggest mistakes that JEE Main 2026 students make in the last mile is revising as if they’re studying these topics for the first time.
 At this stage, you shouldn’t be discovering something new but rather ‘strengthening what you already know.’
 The focus should move from learning more to recalling better, so that when you’re under exam pressure, the right concept comes to you quickly and naturally.

 Revise For Recall, Not Recognition